danielsaidi/Sheeeeeeeeet/README.md

 * [Custom Item][ActionSheetCustomItem] - A super-flexible item, that can use any custom view.

-The standard item corresponds to a standard `UIKit` actionsheet action.
+The base [item][ActionSheetItem] corresponds to standard iOS `UIAlertController` action items.
 It has a title, an optional subtitle and an image.
-It's the base class for all other item types, who also copies its standard appearance.
+All other items are based on this item.

-Every item has a `tapBehavior`, that determines how the item behaves when tapped.
+Each item has a `tapBehavior`, which determines how it behaves when it is tapped.
 Some item types use `.dismiss` as default, while others use `.none`.
 You can set this property to any value on any item.

 ### Buttons

-Action sheet buttons are used to apply or discard an action sheet. `Sheeeeeeeeet` has the following built-in button types:
+Buttons are used to apply or discard the effect of an action sheet.
+Sheeeeeeeeet has the following built-in types:

 * [OK button][ActionSheetOkButton] - A standard ok/apply button
 * [Cancel button][ActionSheetCancelButton] - A standard cancel button
 * [Danger button][ActionSheetDangerButton] - A dangerous ok/apply button

 OK buttons have `ActionSheetButton.ButtonType.ok` as value, while cancel buttons have `ActionSheetButton.ButtonType.cancel`.
-You can always check the tapped item for `isOkButton` and `isCancelButton` as well, if you need to determine what the selection action should do.
+You can also always check the tapped item's value for `isOkButton` and `isCancelButton` if you need to determine what the action should do.

 Buttons are automatically separated from other items and presented in a separate list item.
 On popovers, however, they are added back to the end of the item list.

 ### Titles

-Titles are non-interactive text or space items. `Sheeeeeeeeet` has the following built-in title types:
+Titles are non-interactive text or space items.
+Sheeeeeeeeet has these following built-in types:

 * [Title][ActionSheetTitle] - Shown topmost for an entire sheet
 * [Section Title][ActionSheetSectionTitle] - Shown topmost for a section
 * [Section Margin][ActionSheetSectionMargin] - Can embed a section title

-You can add title components anywhere you want in your action sheets, although a title probably looks best topmost, a section title before an item section etc.
+You can add title items anywhere in your sheets, although a title probably looks best topmost, a section title before an item section etc.

 ### Header Views